Bayesian Uncertainty Estimation Under Complex Sampling: Post-processing the pseudo-posterior

 where $R'_1 R_1 = H_{\theta_{0}}^{-1} J^{\pi}_{\theta_{0}} H_{\theta_{0}}^{-1}$ and $R'_2 R_2 = H_{\theta_{0}}^{-1}$.
 We may loosely think of $R^{-1}_2 R_1$ as a multivariate `design effect' adjustment (For the SRS sample, we expect Barlett's second identity to hold and thus $H_{\theta_{0}}^{-1} J_{\theta_{0}} H_{\theta_{0}}^{-1} = H_{\theta_{0}}^{-1}$ which is the same asymptotic variance as the unadjusted pseudo-posterior).
 Since $\hat{\theta}_m \appsim N(\theta_{0}, N^{-1}_{\nu}H_{\theta_{0}}^{-1})$, we now have $\hat{\theta}^{a}_m \appsim N(\theta_{0}, N^{-1}_{\nu}H_{\theta_{0}}^{-1} J^{\pi}_{\theta_{0}} H_{\theta_{0}}^{-1})$, which is the asymptotic distribution of the MLE under the pseudo-likelihood.
 Unlike \citet{2009arXiv0911.5357R}, who pre-compute the MLE and change the geometry of their posterior sampler, our implementation is applied as a post-hoc projection of the pseudo-posterior sample, leaving the initial Monte Carlo sampler intact.
 So the data analyst may use the Monte Carlo sampler that they designed for population model estimation (under simple random sampling).

 For composite likelihoods, \citet{2009arXiv0911.5357R} calculate $\mbox{Var}_{P_{\theta_{0}}}\dot{\ell}_{\theta_{0}} = J_{\theta_{0}}$ analytically.
 However, we have an additional distribution $P_{\nu}$ for the sampling design which is unlikely to be in analytic form.
-In practice, the design is often algorithmically defined, for example designs may use the sorting and clustering of population units in addition to unequal probabilities of selection.
+In practice, the design is often algorithmically defined; for example designs may use the sorting and clustering of population units in addition to unequal probabilities of selection.
 Rather than assuming a simplifying model for this distribution, we instead approximate the joint distribution $(P_{\theta_{0}}, P_{\nu})$ with the empirical distribution by resampling the units and associated response values.

-Under a multi-stage sampling design with primary sampling units (PSUs) constructed as blocks (e.g., geographic regions or households) of last stage units (e.g., persons), we would re-sample a subset of the PSUs that contain dependent last-stage units, followed by including all last-stage units with each PSU.
+Under a multistage sampling design with primary sampling units (PSUs) constructed as blocks (e.g., geographic regions or households) of last stage units (e.g., persons), we would re-sample a subset of the PSUs that contain dependent last-stage units, followed by including all last-stage units with each PSU.
 We use information about the PSU memberships of each last stage unit in the observed sample in order to conduct the resampling.
 The data analyst is expected to have this information about the structure of the sampling design, in addition to possessing the sampling weights for the last stage units (e.g., persons).
 It is necessary when conducting the resampling to explicitly re-sample blocks of units, such as PSUs, when member units express dependence.
 Such a procedure preserves the dependence structure within the replicate re-samples.
-This resampling procedure ensures our adjustment properly estimates the scale inflation of the pseudo posterior distribution induced by the dependent step(s).
+This resampling procedure ensures our adjustment properly estimates the scale inflation of the pseudo-posterior distribution induced by the dependent step(s).
 We use a simple random sampling without replacement (SRSWOR) procedure to re-sample the PSUs because they are nearly independent from one another, in practice.
+Equivalently, the survey producer may issue sets of replicates weights which are created internally by using strata and cluster information.
+The data analyst can then skip directly to the estimation with the provided replicates (Step \ref{alg:repsum}).
+This variance estimation approach is a hybrid because it uses the Taylor linear expansion to create transformed variables